 David Dowaliby was convicted in 1990 of the murder of his adopted daughter, 7-year-old Jaclyn Dowaliby.
-His conviction was secured by the eyewitness testimony of a man who claimed to see Dowaliby on the night the victim went missing near where her body was found five days later.
+His conviction was secured by eyewitness testimony of a man who claimed to see Dowaliby on the night the victim went missing near where her body was found five days later.

-The witness, Everett Mann, had a history of mental illness, being previously diagnosed with bipolar disorder.
+The witness, Everett Mann, had a history of mental illness, being previously diagnosed with a bipolar disorder.
 Mann identified Dowaliby from 75 yards away in an unlighted parking lot, stating that he recognized Dowaliby’s nose structure.
 He would become known as the “nose witness” in the press.

 Cook County Circuit Court Judge Richard A. Neville granted a direct verdict of not guilty for Cynthia Dowaliby in the Dowaliby’s 1990 murder trial, stating that there was no credible evidence against her, but Neville allowed David’s case to go to the jury.
 The only additional evidence against David was the identification made by the “nose-witness.”
 The jury found David Dowaliby guilty of murder.